QuHarmonics/Mark1-Universal-Formula-Theory-of-Everything/Clay-Mathematics-Institute/Solving the Riemann Hypothesis with a Harmonic Framework/readme.md

 ---

 ### **Acknowledgments**
-This work integrates principles of harmonic feedback, recursive dynamics, and Samson's Law to provide a universal solution framework.
+This work integrates principles of harmonic feedback, recursive dynamics, and other mathematical innovations to provide a universal solution framework.
 Extensive simulations validate the robustness and accuracy of the formula.

 ---

 ### **References**
 - Kulik, D. "Refined Harmonic Feedback: A Universal Solution Framework."
 - Riemann, B. "On the Number of Primes Less Than a Given Magnitude."
-- Samson, N. "Feedback Systems in Harmonic Dynamics."
 - Meta AI: Stress Testing of Recursive Feedback Systems.